730601/paw-naturals/README.md

 # Paw Naturals - Pet Care E-commerce Platform

-Paw Naturals is a modern e-commerce platform dedicated to providing high-quality, natural products for pets.
+Paw Naturals is a modern e-commerce platform dedicated to providing high-quality, natural breeds for owners.
 The platform features a responsive design, intuitive user interface, and seamless integration with pet-related APIs.

 ## Features